Top 10 Experiences That You Would Like in Myanmar

 And, of course, the best way to feel its charm is to experience it yourself.
-From exploring the ancient temples to meeting the warm, engaging people, it's going to be eye-opening and heart-warming.
+From exploring the ancient temples to meeting warm, engaging people, it's going to be eye-opening and heart-warming.
 Take a look at these top 10 experiences that you would most like to have in Myanmar and let them inspire you on your next adventure!

-The best time to visit Shwedagon Pagoda is just before sunset when local residents paying their respects after finishing work or school.
+The best time to visit Shwedagon Pagoda is just before sunset when local residents pay their respects after finishing work or school.
 It's the perfect time to photograph Shwedagon Pagoda and mingle with the locals.
 Bring snacks and water, and wear temple-appropriate clothes that cover your knees and shoulders.

-Shwedagon Pagoda in the heart of Yangon
+Shwedagon Pagoda in Yangon

 The sprawling temple complex of Bagan is the main reason why many travelers, including me, come to Myanmar.
 There are more than 2,000 pagodas and temples built by the kings of Bagan between the 11th and 13th centuries.
 The best way to experience Bagan is a hot air balloon ride at sunrise/sunset.
 For some famous temples like Shwesandaw Paya, Buledi, Ananda Pahto, Dhammayangyi Pahto, and Thatbyinnyu, it's worth exploring the insides as well.